European Equities, US Futures Dip as Earnings Continue

 Italy’s Prime Minister Giuseppe Conte is expected to brief ministers today and hand in his resignation.
 The country took another heavy hit by the coronavirus pandemic followed by a looming recession.
 In turn, the developments created chaos in the realm of politics as political instability increased, putting Prime Minister Conte under pressure to resign.
 After offering his resignation to President Sergio Mattarella, Mr. Conte intends to form a new government after his coalition lost the majority last week when he narrowly survived a vote of confidence in Italy’s Senate.

 Prime Minister Conte’s decision to resign this morning will enable him to avoid a potential defeat on Wednesday when the upper house is set to vote on his departure.
-The maneuver today will offer him a chance to form a new government.
+The manoeuvre today will offer him a chance to form a new government.